MuzhdaN/PP3/README.md

 ## User Stories
-- As visiting user, I would like to be able to be able to enter an ideal username.
-- As visiting user, I would like to see a friendly message at the begining of the game.
+- As visiting user, I would like to see a friendly message at the begining of the game and enter my number.
 - As visiting user, I would like to check the rules of the game.
 - As visiting user, I would like to see the already guessed words
-- As visiting user, I would like to see error message, if i guessed the wrong word.
+- As visiting user, I would like to see error message, if i guessed the wrong or an already guessed letter.
-- As visiting user, I would like to see message if i guessed already guessed word.
-- As visiting user, I would like to see the snowman being build if i guessed the wrong letter.
+- As visiting user, I would like to see the snowman being build if i guessed the wrong or already guessed letter.
 - As visiting user, I would like to have five to six lives.
-- As visiting user, I would like to see the number of letters in a word, visually.
 - As visiting user, I would like to see the correct guessed letter in to dashed lines.
 - As visiting user, I would like to see the word, if i couldn't find all the letters of the word and lose all the chances (lives).
 - As visiting user, I would like to start the game after checking the rules.
 - As visiting user, I would like to have an option to re-strart the game if I lose or win.

+---
 ## Features

 - Welcome message at the beging of the game.
   ![welcome message CLI image](images/welcome-msg.PNG)